TravelMapping/HighwayData/hwy_data/MEX-EMEX/mexemex/README.md

 * emex006's route may be wrong north of Huixquilucan
 * emex007 has no GMSV between EMEX8 and EMEX10
 * emex008 has no GMSV
+* emex010 has no GMSV between AlmAlq and EMEX12